ostreedev/ostree/docs/var.md

-It is still strongly recommended to use systemd `tmpfiles.d` snippets to populate directory structure and the like in `/var` on firstboot, because this is more resilent.
+It is still strongly recommended to use systemd `tmpfiles.d` snippets to populate directory structure and the like in `/var` on firstboot, because this is more resilient.

 Even better, use `StateDirectory=` for systemd units.